minwal/adx-cosmos-hol/README.md

  - Drill down from analytic aggregates always point to fresh data.

 ## Brief on each of the components in this lab -
-1. **Data Generation component** - This will simulate random data for this lab.
-Its a simple .Net program to generate sample data simulating ecommerce website's events to view items, add items to shopping cart, purchase items.
+1. **Data Generation component** - This will simulate random data for the lab.
+Its a simple .NET program to generate sample data simulating ecommerce website's shopping events including viewing of items, adding items to a shopping cart, purchase items.
- 2. **Cosmos DB** - It is an operational and transactional system which will store simulated data in a collection.
+ 2. **Cosmos DB** - It is an operational and transactional system which will store simulated data in a Cosmos DB collection.
- 3. **Change Feed** - The change feed will listen for changes to the Cosmos DB collection e.g. on an ecommerce website, whenever user views an item, adds an item to their cart, purchases an item etc will lead to a change in Cosmos DB collection which will trigger an azure function.
+ 3. **Change Feed** - The change feed will listen for changes to the Cosmos DB collection e.g. on an ecommerce website, whenever user views an item, adds an item to their cart or purchases an item, it will lead to a change in Cosmos DB collection which will trigger an Azure Function.
-Change Feed is just like DB logs in relational world.
+Change Feed is similar to database logs in relational world.
 It can be processed in push or pull model.
 I will be covering push model as its the recommended approach due to its ability to -
-    - Poll the change feed for future changes.
+    - Poll the change feed for future changes
-    - Storing state for the last processed change.
+    - Store state for the last processed change
-    - Load balancing across multiple clients consuming changes.
+    - Load balance across multiple clients consuming changes.
     - Retrying failed changes that weren't correctly processed after an unhandled exception in code or a transient network issue.
-4. **Azure Function** - It will process every change in Cosmos DB, send it to an azure event hub.
+4. **Azure Function** - It is a serverless way to run event triggered code.
+In this case, it will process every change in Cosmos DB and  send it to an Azure Event Hub.
-5. **Event Hub** - It is an event ingestion service which will receive events from azure function and send them to ADX.
+5. **Event Hub** - It is an event ingestion service which will receive events from Azure Function and send them to ADX.
-6. **Azure Data Explorer(ADX)** - It is an analytical store which will provide the ability to analyze streaming data at a lightning speed.
-Why ADX -
+6. **Azure Data Explorer(ADX)** - It is a big data analytical platform which will provide the ability to analyze streaming data at a lightning speed.
+Brief on ADX -
     - ADX supports ingestions for fast flowing high volumes of data with low latency in streaming or batch mode.
     - ADX supports structured, semistructured(JSON and XML) and unstructured(free text) data.
-It has a rich set of capabilities for time series analysis, log analysis(trace logs, user activity logs, CDN logs or any kind of events generated by the enterprise systems), user analytics and geospatial features.
+It has a rich set of capabilities for time series analysis, user analytics, geospatial and log analytics capabilities(trace logs, user activity logs, CDN logs or any kind of activities generated by the enterprise systems).
     - ADX automatically indexes and compresses data on ingestion and stores it in an append only columnar database.
-    - You can do interactive analytics for exploration purposes in one of the most performant and cost efficient manner, write queries using KQL(Kusto Query Language) and T-SQL.
-It supports in-line R and Python for building ML models.
+    - ADX provides interactive analytical capabilities in one of the most performant and cost efficient manner.
+It supports KQL(Kusto Query Language), T-SQL, inline R and Python for building ML models.
 For more details, refer to this [documentation](https://azure.microsoft.com/en-au/services/data-explorer/#features).

 ## Prerequisites
  - Microsoft Azure Subscription with contributor or admin level access
  - Microsoft .NET Framework 4.7 or higher
- - Visual Studio 2017 or higher
+ - VS Code or Visual Studio 2017 or higher
  - Use either Edge or Chrome when executing the labs.
-IE may have issues when rendering the UI for specific Azure services
+Internet Explorer may have issues when rendering the UI for specific Azure services
  - Basic knowledge on Azure portal

 ## Lets get started